johnnyfreeman/revolver/README.md

 var mySlider = new Revolver({containerSelector: '#slidesContainer', slideSelector: '.slide'});
 ```

-You may also impliment any combination of the two methods.
+You may also implement any combination of the two methods.

 ## Examples